Tripura Legislative Assembly

-The Tripura Legislative Assembly or Tripura Vidhan Sabha is the unicameral legislature of the Indian state of Tripura, with 60 Members of the Legislative Assembly.
+The Tripura Legislative Assembly is the unicameral legislature of the Indian state of Tripura, with 60 Members of the Legislative Assembly.
 The present Assembly is located in Gurkhabasti.
 Ujjayanta Palace in Agartala served as the previous meeting place.
 The tenure of the Assembly is five years unless sooner dissolved.
-The present Assembly is the 13th Legislative Assembly, where the current speaker of the House is Biswa Bandhu Sen since 24 March 2023.
+The present Assembly is the 13th Legislative Assembly, where the current speaker of the House is Ram Pada Jamatia since 18 March 2026.
 On 15 August 1957, a Territorial Council was formed with 30 elected members and two members nominated by the Government of India.

 Previous Assemblies

 The assemblies constituted so far are listed below: